erisonliang/connection-tester/README.md

 In order to test **all** versions of *Oracle Data Provider for .NET* use the `.config` files (included in "ConnectionTester-Full.zip") and set `<publisherPolicy apply="no"/>` accordingly.
 Multi version testing is only available only for the *"Oracle Data Provider for .NET Driver"* and *"Oracle Data Provider for .NET Managed Driver"* providers.

-In most use cases the .NET `.config` are not required.
+In most use cases the .NET `.config` files are not required.
 Release "ConnectionTester.zip" comes without them.